ZhangShiHuai/ModifiedHoekBrown_3D_FailureEnvelope/README.txt

 # 3D_FailureEnvelope_ModifiedHoekBrown
 Written by Shihuai Zhang.

-This MATLAB script plots three-dimensional failure envelope in the principal stress space.
+This MATLAB script plots three-dimensional failure envelop in the principal stress space.
 For more information, please refer to the following papers:

 (i) Wu, S., Zhang, S., Guo, C., & Xiong, L. (2017).
 A generalized nonlinear failure criterion for frictional materials.
 Acta Geotechnica, 12(6), 1353-1371.